fabianorosa1/HelloCF/Readme.md

 ...
 ```

-The problem is that PWS uses so called "[*offline*](https://www.cloudfoundry.org/blog/packaged-and-offline-buildpacks/)" (or "[*packaged*](https://www.cloudfoundry.org/blog/packaged-and-offline-buildpacks/)") buildpacks which contain a bunch of prepacked dependencies (see the [Pivotal Network](https://network.pivotal.io/products/java-buildpack) for a full list), but apparently not the alternative JDKs.
+The problem is that PWS uses so called "[*offline*](https://www.cloudfoundry.org/blog/packaged-and-offline-buildpacks/)" (or "[*packaged*](https://www.cloudfoundry.org/blog/packaged-and-offline-buildpacks/)") buildpacks which contain a bunch of prepackaged dependencies (see the [Pivotal Network](https://network.pivotal.io/products/java-buildpack) for a full list), but apparently not the alternative JDKs.

 However, the default community Java build pack has full support for alternative JDKs and we can easily leverage it by using the GitHub version of the buildpack instead of the offline version in PWS: